ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *optional*

-: A set of (sub-)sets of Claims which can be created by the Attesting Environments of an Attester.
+: A (sub-)set of Claims that can be collected and incorporated in Evidence by the Attesting Environments of an Attester.

 : Claim Selections act as optional filters to specify the exact set of Claims to be included in Evidence.
 For example, a Verifier could send a Claim Selection, among other elements, to an Attester.